deckhouse/secrets-store-integration/docs/README.md

 - the application reads the secret from a disk volume as a file;
 - the secret is not stored in Kubernetes;
-- Pod startup depends on successfully reading the secret and writing it to the volume.
+- pod startup depends on successfully reading the secret and writing it to the volume.

 ### Entrypoint injection